JusufAmg/JusufAmg.github.io/_projects/sonos-teardown/index.md

 ---
 layout: post
 title: Sonos Teardown
-description: Conducted detailed teardown analysis of Sonos Era speaker, documenting internal components, driver configuration, and PCB design.
-Created technical documentation with photos and assembly insights for engineering reference.
+description: Participated in rapid development of a first-of-its-kind carrier drone, responsible for the system design, integration, and successful flight demonstration.
+The project was executed end-to-end within a six-month timeline, from concept definition to a functional prototype.
 skills:
-  - drumel
-  - microprobing
+  - Prototyping
-  - Electronics Teardown
+  - Ardupilot
-  - PCB analysis
+  - Electronic Integration
-  - audio system design
+  - UAV Autonomous Mission

-main-image: /sonos.png
+main-image: /drone.png
 ---

-# This is another demo